mirrorz-org/mirrorz/README.md

 ## MirrorZ, Mirror site, Third party

 MirrorZ only provides the data format (including `cname.json`), frontend and related scripts (e.g `oh-my-mirrorz.py`).
 Audit on data format, content (e.g. `cname.json`) and adopted technologies (e.g. using reverse proxy in parsers) can be done by MirrorZ.
+Monitor and Backend are exprimental features of MirrorZ, and MirrorZ provides no warranty on these services.

 The term 'Mirror site' refers to an actual mirror site and/or the corresponding organization.